Explainer

 Smokers should take note of this, as you’re only allowed to smoke inside of your house.
 This is because everywhere else is considered illegal as they are no-smoke zones according to the smoking act by NEA.

-Jesus once said to love thy neighbor as thyself, which means that unless you like to step on puddles of pee in the elevator, it’s best to be considerate to others and have some basic manners.
+Jesus once said to love thy neighbour as thyself, which means that unless you like to step on puddles of pee in the elevator, it’s best to be considerate to others and have some basic manners.

 Most of us grew up living in HDB flats, so some of these rules might be familiar.
 However, it’s still good now and again to have a refresher so that we can avoid getting into trouble with the law and spoiling our goodwill with the people who live beside us.